NALDOFL/NALDOFL/README.md

 - 👋 Hi, I’m @NALDOFL
-- 👀 I’m interested in Technolgy
+- 👀 I’m interested in Technology
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...